Bradford: Education

-Bradford Grammar School was in existence near the parish church in the mid-16th century and re-established by Royal Charter as the Free Grammar School of Charles II in 1662.
+Bradford Grammar School was in existence near the parish church in the mid-16th century and re-established by royal charter as the Free Grammar School of Charles II in 1662.

-The University of Bradford, which has over 10,000 students, received its Royal Charter in 1966, but traces its history to the 1860s when it was founded as the Bradford Schools of Weaving, Design and Building.
+The University of Bradford, which has over 10,000 students, received its royal charter in 1966, but traces its history to the 1860s when it was founded as the Bradford Schools of Weaving, Design and Building.
 The university now covers a wide range of subjects including technology and management science, optometry, pharmacy, medical sciences, nursing studies, archaeology and modern languages.
 Its Peace Studies department, founded with Quaker support in 1973, was for a long time the only such institution in the UK.

 In terms of nationally recognised leading areas of research there are various departments such as Institute of Cancer Therapeutics, Bradford School of Pharmacy, Peace Studies, Archaeology, Engineering, Management, Centre for Skin Sciences amongst others.
 The university balances academic research and teaching quality with a strong tradition of social inclusion.
 The University of Bradford was ranked second in the UK for graduate employment by the Times Higher Education Supplement in 2005.

 In December 2010 the university was named as the greenest in the UK for the second year running.
+In 2019, the university was named the UK's top university for social inclusion.
+Additionally, for 2021 and 2022, the university was named the top university in England for social mobility by the Higher Education Policy Institute (HEPI).

 The University of Bradford School of Management was in 2011 rated the 14th best business school in the UK by the Financial Times.

 Bradford College developed from the 19th-century technical college whose buildings it inherited.
 It offers further and higher educational courses and is an Associate College of Leeds Metropolitan University and is the UK's largest provider of higher-education courses outside the university sector, with 23,000 students and 1,800 staff.
 It absorbed the Art School whose most famous alumnus is David Hockney.

 Whilst in Bradford after 1892, Margaret McMillan joined the Fabian Society and the Independent Labour Party.
 Working with her sister, Rachel, she set about improving the welfare of children living in the slums, and campaigned for free school meals.
 A memorial college to Margaret McMillan was opened in 1952.

-Recent Ofsted reports rank many Bradford schools as amongst the UK's finest.
+During the 2010s, Ofsted reports ranked many Bradford schools as amongst the UK's finest.